iainquayle/T10G2/README.md

 CalcNet will be the merger of TextNet and a Calculator

 Text TODO:
- (Training data input (data should be in the form of 1d float arrays)) (Dense/Conv2D - save and init)
+ (Training data input (brings in a certain amount of training data and reformats it to required specs. this may include resizing of images(no need for smoothing these if ))(data should be in the form of 1d float arrays))
+ (Dense/Conv2D - save and init)
  (Conv2D - eval and train)
  (Net Architecture)